lupeboy2/luparnet/README.md

 ```
 Method takes a string, *csv* as input, must be a file name of a csv.
 The format
 should be a single set of input data points seperated by commas on each line.
+Returns a np.array() that can be used as inputs for the other methods.